lnmiller22/MillerProfile/finalprojectp2.md

 Using the visualization drafts included above and plans for data presentation walked through in Part I of this assignment, I was able to build out an early draft of my story using Shorthand.
 Of course, text is still subject to change and the final resources section still requires formalized language as I continue to hone in on my ultimate call to action.
 In addition, my final sources list will be updated on the webpage in association with the final stage of this project in order to ensure that it reflects the most up to date picture of the sources I end up using.
 This is, after all, a draft.

 As a whole, major updates I expect to make (in advance of receiving peer feedback) are as follows:
-* Edit all text and add more information where applicable.
+* Edit all text, add more information where applicable, and finalize the resources section.
 * Unite the color scheme and insert more visuals to make the piece less text heavy where applicable.
 * Insert final bibliography.
 * Find a way to center Tableau graphics and/or make them look better in general.
-* Finalize the resources section.

 The draft version may be accessed using the following link: https://preview.shorthand.com/4oMiYmyRNH5PZ1cd.